nithiya-2003/Image-Cropper---Using-React/README.md

-# Image-Cropper---Using-React
+Image Cropper - Using React

-✨ A fast and responsive image cropper built using React, TypeScript, Tailwind CSS, and Vite.
-Upload, crop, and download high-quality images with ease.
+A professional image cropping tool built with React, TypeScript, and Tailwind CSS, allowing users to upload, crop, and download images efficiently.

 Features & Functional Requirements
 =====================================